ioccc-src/winner/faq.md

 ### <a name="faq6_6"></a><a name="author_json"></a>FAQ 6.6: What is a author_handle.json file and how are they used?

-**TL:DR**: The contents of these JSON files contain the best known information about authors of IOCCC winners and is used to help form HTML files as well to contact an author.
+**TL:DR**: The contents of these JSON files contain the best known information about authors of IOCCC entries and is used to help form HTML files as well to contact an author.

 The content of these JSON files are used by tools from the [build-ioccc